Paving the way for transitions --- a case for Weyl geometry

-For the `metatheoretical' point of view, it becomes apparent already here and now, that critical properties of our present standard model of cosmology are not as firmly anchored in empirical evidence as often claimed.
-They are highly dependent on the interpretive framework of Riemannian geometry which assumes a transcendental constitutive role for Einstein gravity.
+For the `metatheoretical' point of view, it becomes apparent already here and now, that important features of our present standard model of cosmology are not as firmly anchored in empirical evidence as is often claimed.
+They are highly dependent on the interpretive framework of Riemannian geometry which plays a constitutive role for Einstein gravity.
 Although we have very good reasons to trust this framework on closer, surveyable cosmic scales (at least on the solar system level), it is not at all clear whether we ought to trust its extrapolation to the gigantic scales far above cluster level.
-The proposal of modified Newtonian dynamics (MOND) for explaining galaxy rotation curves may be a sign that we cannot be sure, in terms of high precision, of Einstein gravity even already at outer galaxy level.\footnote{For other anomalous evidence see, e.g., the study of dwarf galaxies in \cite{Kroupa:2010}; compare fn. \ref{fn anomalies}.}
+The proposal of modified Newtonian dynamics (MOND) for explaining galaxy rotation curves may be a sign that we cannot be sure that Einstein gravity describes gravity with the necessary precsision already at outer galaxy level.\footnote{For other anomalous evidence see fn. \ref{fn anomalies} and, in particular, the above mentioned study of dwarf galaxies in \cite{Kroupa:2010}.}